-English as a Second Language
+English as a Second Language (ESL) Program

-We offer credit courses for regularly enrolled undergraduate and graduate international students.
+We offer credit-bearing courses for regularly enrolled undergraduate and graduate international students.
 You can find the classes listed in the NC State Course Catalog under the name FLE (Foreign Language English).

 For a list of course descriptions, policies and frequently asked questions, visit the FLE Courses page.

 Non-Credit Bearing English Language Courses

 The Department of Foreign Languages and Literatures offers free Advanced Conversation and Pronunication classes.

 All NCSU students, visiting scholars, staff, and spouses are welcome.
 Please email ESL Program Coordinator Robin Kube for more information: firstname.lastname@example.org

 The ESL program offers language improvement courses for International Teaching Assistants.
 We also administer the Speaking Proficiency English Assessment Kit (SPEAK) test for potential graduate teaching assistants.
 The SPEAK test is designed to measure non-native speakers' oral English proficiency.